MSRevive/Nexus/README.md

 # Nexus
-A rewrite of MSC's central server in go compatable with REST API scheme.
+A rewrite of MSC's central server with a RESTful API scheme.